 What is CBG and Where Does It Come From?

 What is CBG?
-This is hands-down the most frequent question we hear these days at FlowerChild.
+This is the most frequent question we hear at FlowerChild.
 People have heard all about CBD and THC, but what exactly is CBG?

-CBG, or Cannabigerol, is the parent molecule of the cannabis plant from which all other cannabinoids are derived from.
-A cannabinoid is an active compound of the cannabis plant; it’s a building block.
-CBG is the first building block.
-It is often called the “stem cell” of the cannabis plant because the plant uses it to create CBD, THC, and other cannabinoids.
+CBG, or Cannabigerol, is the heat-activated form of CBGA, Cannabigerolic Acid.
+CBGA is the parent molecule of the cannabis plant from which all other cannabinoids are derived.
+A cannabinoid is an active compound of the cannabis plant and is where most of the medicinal properties come from.
+CBGA is often called the “stem cell” of the cannabis plant because the plant uses it to create CBDA, THCA, and other cannabinoids.

 Cannabis vs. Hemp vs. Marijuana